Shot-based quantum encoding: a data-loading paradigm for quantum neural networks: Shot-Based Quantum Encoding

-When the initial states are the $2^{q}$ computational‑basis states and the observables are projective measurements in the same basis, Eq.~\eqref{eq:SBQE_forward} simplifies to $f_i = |U_{ij}(\vect{\theta})|^{2} p_j(\vect{x})$, so that~$\vect{f}$ is itself a probability vector that can be fed directly into a subsequent SBQE layer.
+When the initial states are the $2^{q}$ computational-basis states and the observables are projective measurements in the same basis, Eq.~\eqref{eq:SBQE_forward} simplifies to $f_i = |U_{ij}(\vect{\theta})|^{2} p_j(\vect{x})$, so that~$\vect{f}$ is itself a probability vector that can be fed directly into a subsequent SBQE layer.

+In the experiments reported below, the probability vector $\vect{p}(\vect{x})$ is not fixed in advance but is produced by a trainable map applied to the reduced data, so that the encoding is adapted to the task rather than prescribed by a fixed pixel-to-probability rule.
+Each datum is first reduced to its $d=8$ leading principal components $\vect{x}\in\R^{d}$ (Section~\ref{sec:experiments}) and rescaled to the unit interval; a trainable affine layer maps it to $\vect{z}=W\vect{x}+\vect{b}\in\R^{n}$, and an element-wise absolute value followed by $\ell_1$ normalization projects $\vect{z}$ onto the probability simplex,